 Weather: The pure basics for weather go like this... early Spring can be cold but May is beautiful.
 Summer is generally warm with a few hot days sprinkled in.
 Autumn can be very pleasant with cold days starting in November.
 Winter can be bitterly cold with some snowy days mixed in.

-So, you can see there aren't many surprises when it comes to Prague travel basics.
-But, I hope these cover enough to make your trip comfortable.
+But, we hope these cover enough to make your trip comfortable.
 If you have any questions or concerns please feel free to contact us.

 Been to Prague?
-What would you consider your Prague travel basics.
+What would you consider your Prague travel basics?